-Please note that glycolic acid is a smaller molecule than other AHAs such as lactic acid.
+Please note that glycolic acid is a smaller molecule than other AHAs, such as lactic acid.
 As a result, products containing glycolic acid may irritate those with sensitive skin.

 The Ordinary Glycolic Acid 7% Toning Solution contains 7% glycolic acid, amino acids, aloe vera, ginseng, and a Tasmanian Pepperberry derivative, which is included in the formula to help reduce irritation.

 Drugstore Anti-Aging Treatments: Vitamin C (Morning)

-Vitamin C is a key ingredient in any anti-aging skincare routine.
-Only recently have drugstores started carrying a selection of good Vitamin C products for the face.
+Vitamin C (ascorbic acid) is a key ingredient in any anti-aging skincare routine.
+Only in recent years have drugstores started carrying a great selection of Vitamin C products for the face.

-L’Oreal Paris Revitalift Derm Intensives 10% Pure Vitamin C Serum.
+L’Oreal Paris Revitalift Derm Intensives 10% Pure Vitamin C Serum

-Silicones are present in this formula so if you are sensitive to this ingredient please keep that in mind.
-Due to the silicones, the product applies very smoothly and even may temporarily fill in fine lines and wrinkles.
+Silicones are present in this formula, so please keep that in mind if you are sensitive to this ingredient.
+Due to the silicones, this brightening serum applies very smoothly and may temporarily fill in fine lines and wrinkles.

-I really like the metal packaging which protects the Vitamin C serum from light and air.
-Vitamin C degrades when it is exposed to light, water or air.
+Vitamin C degrades when exposed to light, water, or air.
 The metal tube is just the protection it needs to minimize exposure to oxygen and light.

 Vitamin C can cause sensitivity, but this one did not irritate my skin at all.
 I did get a strange warming sensation for a few seconds after applying, but no tingling or burning.

 Drugstore Anti-Aging Treatments: Retinol (Evening)

-But if you start with a gentler retinoid you may able to increase the strength once your skin gets acclimated to the product.
+But if you start with a gentler retinoid, you may be able to increase the strength once your skin gets acclimated to the product.

-I didn’t start in my 20’s but I tried to introduce different forms of retinol into my skincare routine for years and it never failed that my skin would become irritated, dry and somehow my fine lines and wrinkles would begin to look worse.
+I didn’t start using retinol in my 20s, but I tried to introduce different forms of retinol into my skincare routine for years, and it never failed that my skin would become irritated and dry, and somehow, my fine lines and wrinkles would begin to look worse.

 Here are the main retinoids: